 "Howdy, Drac, just came in to check out a few bodies."

 "Didn't know you were so desperate, Sikes."

 "We're here to see a Newcomer named Victoria Seacret," George explains quickly, determined to cut off another round of verbal fencing.
-Really, Matt and this woman engage in so much of it that he sometimes expects they will either resort to dueling with scalpels or wind up copulating on one of the metal tables, neither prospect being one he wants to witness.
+Really, Matt and this woman engage in so much of it that he sometimes expects they will either resort to dueling with scalpels or copulating on one of the metal tables, neither prospect being one he wants to witness.

 "Right over here," Lois replies, leading them to the refrigeration units.
 Placing her hand on the latch of a waist high door three columns from the right wall, she turns to caution them.
 "Not a pretty sight; a thirteen story fall onto the back of the head never is."